Shewiiii/HpTF-variation-visualizer/README.md

 ## Introduction
 This is a small project to help visualize the headphone transfer function (HpTF) effects using measurements from the B&K 5128 HATS and GRAS system (KB50xx).
 If you notice any calculation error, please don't hesitate to open an issue !
 Thank you in advance.

+Frequency response from Squiglink.

 ## Screenshots:
   <img src="img/sundara_hptf.png" alt="Sundara HpTF on GRAS and B&K5128"/>